glycerine/go-capnproto/README.md

 http://kentonv.github.io/capnproto/

 Note, go-capnproto doesn't support the RPC layer of capnp, which is a more recent work-in-progress than the serialization.
-Personally I use capnp (for schema based serialization) with nanomsg (for network transport).
-Here is a toy example of using them together: https://github.com/glycerine/gozbus
+Personally I use capnp (for schema based serialization) with mangos (for network transport; https://github.com/gdamore/mangos ).
+Here is an example of using them together: https://github.com/glycerine/goq

+Update: 2015 February: Ross Light (https://githbub.com/zombiezen) is working on a branch og go-capnproto with the aim of adding capabilities/RPC eventually (https://github.com/zombiezen/go-capnproto).
+It's not quite ready yet, and does involve some API breakage, but its an exciting development for the future.
+If you want to contribute to the Capnproto rpc/capability effort, check out his branch.